ABizCho/pyPpAndPc/readme.md

 # pyPpAndPc
 pyPpAndPc, python-Paragraphing-and-PlagiarismChecker, had been planned to make a program 'paragraping scripts' and 'checking plagiarism in the scripts', at first.
-However, the program's main functions was replaced with 'AI Writing'
+However, the program's main functions was replaced with 'AI Writing'.

-This program writes various scripts or contents based on some user' keywords, Automatically, by utilizing pyautogui, some AI services.
 <br>

-This project Made for horiz.d's business
+This project made for horiz.d's business.

 ---

+## Main function
+This program is consist of 5 main functions

+'Get Input from user'

+'Write script(article) on the basis of user inputs'

+'Extract related-keywords from the AI article'

+''

+''

+''